WALSH/LANGAN INTRODUCTION

 "Maggie Walsh' signature was what struck me most.
 She was no a simple, ignorant wench from Mayo-God-Help-Us, as it was always given when asked."

 The 1901 and 1911 censuses and other records indicate that almost everyone of the previous generation could not read and write.
 Mathias Langan's siblings, Bridget and Pat, was illiterate.
 I do not know if Mathias Langan was literate; none of the records indicate one way or another.
 His wife, Nappy Byrne Langan, was illiterate.
 I do not know if John Walsh was literate; none of the records indicate one way or another.
-His wife, Fanny Feeney, was illiterate.
+John 's wife, Fanny Feeney, was illiterate.
 Most of the people in the 1901 census in Ballinrobe who were closely associated with John Walsh were illiterate.
 However, there is a possibility that John Walsh was literate.
 He was listed on several records as a steward.
-My feeling is that that may have necessitated some knowledge of reading and math.
+My feeling is that that may have necessitated some knowledge of reading and math, if not writing.

 Maggie Langan, A Simple Ignorant Wrench?